adlnet/xAPI-Spec/xAPI-Communication.md

 <a name="content-types"/>
 ### <a name="1.5">1.5</a> Content Types
-Requests and responses within this specification normally use an application/json content type.
+Requests and responses within this specification normally use an `application/json` content type.
 Exceptions to this are:

 * <a name="1.5.b1"></a>Documents can have any content type.
-* <a name="1.5.b2"></a>Statement requests that can sometimes include Attachments use the multipart/mixed content type.
+* <a name="1.5.b2"></a>Statement requests that can sometimes include Attachments use the `multipart/mixed` content type.

 <a name="applicationjson"/>
 #### <a name="1.5.1">1.5.1</a> Application/JSON
-Requests within this specification normally use an application/json content type.
+Requests within this specification normally use an `application/json` content type.

 ###### <a name="1.5.1.s1"></a>LRS Requirements
-* <a name="1.5.1.s1.b1"></a>When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain no attachment Objects.
+* <a name="1.5.1.s1.b1"></a>When receiving a PUT or POST with a document type of `application/json`, an LRS MUST accept batches of Statements which contain no Attachment Objects.
-* <a name="1.5.1.s1.b2"></a>When receiving a PUT or POST with a document type of "application/json”, an LRS MUST accept batches of Statements which contain only attachment Objects with a populated fileUrl.
+* <a name="1.5.1.s1.b2"></a>When receiving a PUT or POST with a document type of `application/json`, an LRS MUST accept batches of Statements which contain only Attachment Objects with a populated fileUrl.

 <a name="multipartmixed"/>
 #### <a name="1.5.2">1.5.2</a> Multipart/Mixed

-The multipart/mixed content type is used for requests that *could* include Attachments.
-This does not mean that all multipart/mixed requests neccesarily do include Attachments.
+The `multipart/mixed` content type is used for requests that *could* include Attachments.
+This does not mean that all "multipart/mixed" requests neccesarily do include Attachments.

 ##### <a name="1.5.2.s1"></a>Procedure For The Exchange Of Attachments

 * <a name="1.5.2.s1.b1"></a>A Statement request including zero or more Attachments is construed as described below.

-* <a name="1.5.2.s1.b2"></a>The Statement is sent using a Content-Type of "multipart/mixed".
+* <a name="1.5.2.s1.b2"></a>The Statement is sent using a Content-Type of `multipart/mixed`.
 Any Attachments are placed at the end of such transmissions.

 * <a name="1.5.2.s1.b3"></a>The LRS decides whether to accept or reject the Statement based on the information in the first part.

 * <a name="1.5.2.s1.b4"></a>If it accepts the request, it can match the raw data of an Attachment(s) with the Attachment header by comparing the SHA-2 of the raw data to the SHA-2 declared in the header.
 It MUST not do so any other way.

 ###### <a name="1.5.2.s2"></a>Requirements for Attachment Statement Batches

 A request transmitting a Statement batch, Statement results, or single Statement that includes Attachments MUST satisfy one of the following criteria:

-* <a name="1.5.2.s2.b1"></a>It MUST be of type "application/json" and include a fileUrl for every Attachment EXCEPT for Statement results when the Attachments filter is false.
+* <a name="1.5.2.s2.b1"></a>It MUST be of type `application/json` and include a fileUrl for every Attachment EXCEPT for Statement results when the "attachments" filter is `false`.
-* <a name="1.5.2.s2.b2"></a>It MUST conform to the definition of multipart/mixed in [RFC 2046](https://www.ietf.org/rfc/rfc2046.txt) and:
+* <a name="1.5.2.s2.b2"></a>It MUST conform to the definition of "multipart/mixed" in [RFC 2046](https://www.ietf.org/rfc/rfc2046.txt) and:
-    * <a name="1.5.2.s2.b2.b1"></a>The first part of the multipart document MUST contain the Statements themselves, with type "application/json".
+    * <a name="1.5.2.s2.b2.b1"></a>The first part of the multipart document MUST contain the Statements themselves, with type `application/json`.
     * <a name="1.5.2.s2.b2.b2"></a>Each additional part contains the raw data for an Attachment and forms a logical part of the Statement.
-This capability will be available when issuing PUT or POST against the Statement resource.
+This capability will be available when issuing PUT or POST requests against the Statement Resource.
     * <a name="1.5.2.s2.b2.b3"></a>MUST include an X-Experience-API-Hash parameter in each part's header after the first (Statements) part.
-    * <a name="1.5.2.s2.b2.b4"></a>MUST include a Content-Transfer-Encoding parameter with a value of "binary" in each part's header after the first
+    * <a name="1.5.2.s2.b2.b4"></a>MUST include a Content-Transfer-Encoding parameter with a value of `binary` in each part's header after the first (Statements) part.
-     (Statements) part.
     * <a name="1.5.2.s2.b2.b5"></a>SHOULD only include one copy of an Attachment's data when the same Attachment is used in multiple Statements that are sent together.
     * <a name="1.5.2.s2.b2.b6"></a>SHOULD include a Content-Type parameter in each part's header.
-For the first part (containing the Statement) this
+For the first part (containing the Statement) this MUST be `application/json`.
-     MUST be "application/json".
    	* <a name="1.5.2.s2.b2.b7"></a>Where parameters have a corresponding property within the attachment Object (outlined in the table above), and both the parameter and property are specified for a given Attachment, the value of these parameters and properties MUST match.

 ###### <a name="1.5.2.s3"></a>LRS Requirements